Existing relationships, no verification needed, up to 35 non-accredited investors. Self-certification is enough.

 - Disclosure obligations to non-accredited investors

-- Subscription and disclosure documents are hosted on the deal page and gated by flow stage, so non-accredited investors receive prescribed disclosures before sale.
+- Subscription and disclosure documents are hosted on the deal page and gated so non-accredited investors see prescribed documents before sale.

 How Covercy handles 506(c)